near/docs/docs/tutorials/contracts/nfts/2-minting.md

 near deploy --wasmFile out/main.wasm --accountId $NFT_CONTRACT_ID
 ```

-At this point, the contract should have been deployed to your account and we're ready to move onto testing and minting NFTs.
+At this point, the contract should have been deployed to your account and you're ready to move onto testing and minting NFTs.

 ### Initializing the contract {#initialize-contract}

 The very first thing you need to do once the contract has been deployed is to initialize it.
-For simplicities sake, let's call the default metadata initialization function you wrote earlier so that you don't have to type the metadata manually in the CLI.
+For simplicity, let's call the default metadata initialization function you wrote earlier so that you don't have to type the metadata manually in the CLI.

 ```bash
 near call $NFT_CONTRACT_ID new_default_meta '{"owner_id": "'$NFT_CONTRACT_ID'"}' --accountId $NFT_CONTRACT_ID